What is your laboratory's mission?

 How long does it take to get samples analyzed?

-In fiscal year 2000: 15% of the samples received were completed within 7 days, 46% within 14 days, 75% within 30 days and 93% within 60 days.
-Analytical Service's goal is to have 99% of all samples completed within 30 days of receipt by fiscal year 2006.
+Analytical Service's goal is to have 99% of all samples completed within 30 days of receipt.
 If you have special requirements, contact the laboratory prior to sample collection and submission.

 Where can I find out more information about your laboratory?

-You can find out more about Analytical Services by visiting out Internet site or by calling the laboratory at 307-742-2984.
+You can find out more about Analytical Services by visiting the tabs on the menu bar or by calling the laboratory at 307-742-2984.
 In addition to information about testing programs, analyses and certifications, you can find out about position vacancies, test methods, methods of collecting samples and much more.
-The site also has sample collection forms and some information to help you interpret your results.
+This site also has sample collection forms and some information to help you interpret your results.

 Who uses the data your laboratory generates and for what purpose?

 Much of the data generated by Analytical Services is used by the various regulatory agencies to ensure the products manufactured or marketed in Wyoming meet standards imposed by state and federal law or regulation.
 A large percentage of this work is for the protection of the public's health and the health of food animals.
 Data generated for the general public is used for a wide variety of purposes; such as improving the profitability of production agriculture, demonstrating compliance with state or federal regulations, the kind and size of water treatment equipment, the quality of surface water and the identification of pollution sources, etc.

 How many samples does your laboratory analyze per year and how many determinations are performed on these samples?

 In fiscal year 2000 the laboratory analyzed 6,292 samples by performing 50,332 chemical and microbiological determinations.